go-delve/delve/Documentation/cli/README.md

 	continue [<linespec>]

-Optional linespec argument allows you to set a temporary breakpoint.
+Optional linespec argument allows you to continue until a specific location is reached.
+The program will halt if a breakpoint is hit before reaching the specified location.

+For example:

+	continue main.main
+	continue encoding/json.Marshal

 Aliases: c